openblockcc/obmpy/README.md

 AMPY_DELAY=0.5
 ```

-You can put the `.ampy` file in your working directory, one of its parents, or in
+You can put the `.obmpy` file in your working directory, one of its parents, or in
 your home directory.